 A Fan Tries To Shot The Basketball On A Ship While Being Around Large Waves: "How Many Basketballs Have They Lost In That Ocean Bro"

+A Fan Tries To Shoot The Basketball On A Ship While Being Around Large Waves: "How Many Basketballs Have They Lost In That Ocean Bro"

 Basketball may have originated in the United States of America, but over the years, it has gained popularity across the globe.
 One of the biggest reasons behind the sport reaching the global stage is the popularity of the NBA.